fjcb/fruitback/README.md

 Fruitback helps yout to collect feedback from users of your webapp.

 ## Info
 During a seminar called "agile web development" in 2013 our task was to create a webapp using ruby on rails.
-Our customer wanted us to develop an open-source alternative to sites like uservoice, userespone or getsatisfaction.
+Our customer wanted us to develop an open-source alternative to sites like UserVoice, UseRespone or getSatisfaction.
 At first, we needed a special name for our project and we decided to name it "fruitback", because of the idea, that users can give their feedback - in case they got upset of your site - by throwing scruffy fruits at you (of course "fruit-back" is quit similar to "feed-back").
 Fruitback is a ruby on rails project.
 It allows you to host a feedback-service where other homepage-providers can sign in and create forums and feedback widgets for their sites.

 ## How to use
  1. Checkout our repo
  2. Set up your server
  3.  ...

+## TODO
+ 1. Customer information email with feedback reports
+ 2. Editable ideas (Customer and appendent user)
+ 3. Editable Comments (Customer and appendent user)
+ 4. Fix Account Deletion (DB)
+ 5.  ...

 ## About
 Fruitback was originally programmed by Fritz Jacob and Robert Kuhfﬂ for [Digineo GmbH][] during the AWE course in 2013 at the [University of Bremen][].